UFO (2018 film)

 UFO is a 2018 American science fiction film written and directed by Ryan Eslinger, and starring Gillian Anderson and Alex Sharp.
 The story focuses on college student Derek Echevaro's attempts to prove the existence of extraterrestrials with assistance from his mathematics professor, Dr. Hendricks.

 Plot

 Derek Echevaro believes that, when he was younger, he saw a UFO.
 A UFO incident at the Cincinnati International Airport in 2017 motivates him to prove the existence of UFOs being of extraterrestrial origin.
-As a college student he seeks assistance from his girlfriend, Natalie, and mathematics professor, Dr. Hendricks.
+As a college student he seeks assistance from his friend, Natalie, and mathematics professor, Dr. Hendricks.

-In conclusion, the protagonist resolves UFO's mathematical riddles, and gets to a place to briefly see the UFO again.
-Right away, he gets detained by government forces who tell him they are already aware of aliens, have resolved some of their riddles, but they appear to be far more complicated and there are far more to resolve.